Last Updated: October 22, 2019.

 BFGMiner is quite comparable to CGMiner in its functionality and tone of service, besides that it is more ASIC-focused.
 Like CGMiner, BFGMiner is also written in C# and optimised for mining expedition and productivity.
 It sustains OpenWrt-compatible routers on ASIC, GPU, CPU, and FPGAs as well.

 The Bitminter Mining Pool has been in operation for close to nine years, after being formed in 2011, and this makes it one of the most reliable and longest-running services around.
 Therefore, it will come as no surprise to learn that the creator of the pool, Geir Hansen, also produced fantastic mining software too.
+You may check bitcoin stocks.

 The Bitminter client is undoubtedly one of the clearest and concise pieces of software in the mining scene, working very well with ASIC devices and GPUs.
 Simple dials, stat sections and a text console combine effortlessly to deliver a stunning Bitcoin mining experience that works with the reputable Bitminter Mining Pool.